-If you are enrolled as a full-time student in online courses, you would be considered maintaining your visa status as SEVP is students to take all courses online to maintain F-1 or J-1 status.
+If you are enrolled as a full-time student in online courses, you would be considered maintaining your visa status as SEVP is allowing students to take all courses online to maintain F-1 or J-1 status.
 Therefore, if you have maintained your visa status through online registration, you will not be subject to the “5 month rule.”

 If F-1 or J-1 students are finished with all of their required coursework, and only need thesis credit (such as 599), they can maintain their status by registering for thesis credit.

 If the university has issued you an I-20 or DS-2019 document, this demonstrates our wish to have you join the Illinois family.
 We cannot issue any other documents to assist in obtaining an entry visa, nor can we ask the U.S. Consulate or Embassy to prioritize your visa application.